Center-For-Curriculum-Redesign/SAIGE/README.md

 **System Architecture:**

 Built on Node.js with Express, SAIGE interfaces with external language models and a PostgreSQL/pgvector database for its research corpus.
 The frontend uses vanilla JavaScript and EJS templates, communicating with the backend via SSE for a dynamic user experience.

-In essence, SAIGE demonstrates a novel approach to building specialized AI assistants by combining advanced RAG techniques with sophisticated prompt engineering, modular reasoning, and transparent internal state management, specifically targeting the high-stakes domain of educational research support.